luisherranz/deepsignal/README.md

 const state = deepSignal({});
 ```

-Starting from `@preact/signals-react@2.0.0`, you should also follow the [React integration guide of `@preact/signals-react`](https://github.com/preactjs/signals/blob/main/packages/react/README.md#react-integration) to choose one of the integration methods.
+- If you want to use `deepSignal` outside of the components, please follow the [React integration guide of `@preact/signals-react`](https://github.com/preactjs/signals/blob/main/packages/react/README.md#react-integration) to choose one of the integration methods.
+- If rely exclusively on `useDeepSignal`, no integration is required.

 ### Without Preact/React